Rhubarb And Apple Crumble

 Serving Suggestions

 Like most crumbles, rhubarb & apple crumble goes especially well with vanilla ice or warm vanilla custard!
 These accompaniments are both creamy, so cut through the sweet fruit filling & crumble topping.
 You can even serve your crumble with both ice cream & custard!
+Or to keep things simple, serve your crumble with a drizzle of pouring cream.

 Frequently Asked Questions